 No matter how well a fiber installation is planned and deployed, and how strong the cable you use, you can’t completely guard against problems down the line.
-Whether it is acts of God, extreme weather or just an old woman with a spade, fiber networks can be disrupted by factors outside your control.
+Whether it is acts of God, extreme weather, or just a shovel, fiber networks can be disrupted by factors outside your control.

-Based on our own experiences here are the top six culprits for causing fiber damage:
+Based on our own experiences here are the top six culprits of causing fiber damage:

 From squirrels to rats and rabbits, rodents like to chew whatever they can find.
-Squirrels seem to show a particular liking for fiber cables - in 2011, Time Warner Cable had to replace 87 miles of cable in Western New York, due to squirrel chews.
-Across the Atlantic, rats knocked out internet access for Virgin Media customers in parts of Scotland after attacking cables twice in two days.
+Squirrels seem to show a particular liking for fiber cables - in 2011, Charter Communications had to replace 87 miles of cable in Western New York, due to squirrel chews.
+Across the Atlantic, in 2017 rats knocked out internet access for Virgin Media customers in parts of South London after attacking cables.

-Meanwhile in the Rockies, bears can be a problem if cables are small enough to fit between their jaws.
-More exotically, Indian engineers complain about monkeys eating fiber – a particular issue around temples dedicated to the animals.
+Meanwhile, in the Rockies, bears can be a problem if cables are small enough to fit between their jaws.
+More exotically, engineers in India complain about monkeys eating fiber – a particular issue around temples dedicated to the animals.
 Why can’t they just stick to peanuts and bananas?

 A dump truck in Kentucky tipping salt took down 300 feet of fiber by driving along with its dump bed up, while a trucker misdirected down a residential street in Pennsylvania plowed on, collecting cables as he went.
 Not every cable is strong enough to survive this – though ours has coped with a 32,000 lb military vehicle parking on it...

-From people who dig up fiber thinking it can be resold, to those who use cables for target practice, a large proportion of avoidable network damage comes from the very people that would be on the phone complaining of a lack of service.
-Or they would, if they hadn’t just trashed the network they rely on...
+From people who dig up fiber in hopes of re-selling, to those who use cables for target practice, a large proportion of avoidable network damage comes from the very people that would be on the phone complaining of a lack of service.

 On the plus side, the devastation caused by Hurricane Sandy led Verizon to significantly upgrade its network, replacing copper with fiber cables in affected areas.